 Unless being on a longer tour across Grossglockner group, we descend by the same route.
 As usually, descending requires more care than ascending.

 Ice pick and crampons are mandatory, rope in normal conditions is not.
-When the slopes are icy or or covered with hard snow, also a rope can be useful.
+When the slopes are icy or covered with hard snow, also a rope can be useful.
 Consider quite high altitude, so have some warm clothes also.

 Heinrich-Schwaiger Haus, 2802 m.
 It has 57 beds and is open from end of June till end of September.